 Almería is about to become hot property in the travel world.
-Much of the rest of Andalucia’s main cities like Malaga, Granada, Seville are already well known, but Almería has flown mostly under the radar so far.
-While the coast of Cabo de Gata just outside the city gets it fair share of summer visitors, they usually fly in and transfer straight out, missing the best things to do in Almería.
+Much of the rest of Andalucia’s main cities like Malaga, Granada, Seville are already well known, but Almería has mostly flown under the radar so far.
+The national park of Cabo de Gata just outside the city gets it fair share of summer visitors, as well as the resort areas around the village of Mojacar further up the coast but many visitors usually fly into the airport and transfer straight out, missing the best things to do in Almería.

 Table of Contents

 - 1 Where is Almería?